keivanipchihagh/machinelearning-roadmap/4.data-science/README.md

     - Clearing the confusion: [LabelEncode vs OneHotEncode](https://datascience.stackexchange.com/questions/9443/when-to-use-one-hot-encoding-vs-labelencoder-vs-dictvectorizor)
   - Scikit-Learn: [Cross-validate function](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html)

 By now, you probably have tons of questions and are panicing!
-Good, let's get into action and see how it's really done.
+That's good news, let's get into action and see how it's really done..

 **Checkpoint #12**: _Compeition time with [Titanic Machine Learning from Disaster](https://www.kaggle.com/c/titanic)_!
-Explore the competition page, read [other's notebooks](https://www.kaggle.com/competitions/titanic/code?competitionId=3136&sortBy=voteCount) (it's not cheating), create a notebook and start coding (lacking ideas? get help from other notebooks!).
+Explore the competition page, read [other's notebooks](https://www.kaggle.com/competitions/titanic/code?competitionId=3136&sortBy=voteCount) (it's not cheating ^_^), create a notebook and start coding (lacking ideas? get help from other notebooks!).
 Submit your results (might have to try a few times to get it right). **Take your days and improve your code**!!!

 #### Diving even Deeper
   - Pipeline: